 2. Adopt prosocial goals.
 By setting goals that are good for us and good for others, we may be able to avoid some of the hits to our self-esteem.
 So focus on how you serve others and add value to the world.

 3. Reduce external contingencies.
 Research has shown that external contingencies—self-worth based on things like approval or appearance—are the worst for our self-esteem.
 Internal contingencies based on things like virtue and religiosity appear to be less harmful (Crocker & Wolfe, 2001).
 So focus on decreasing external contingencies.

 - What do you do that no one else does?

 Regularly answering these questions can help you improve your self-worth.

-Self-worth is no easy thing to develop.
-But when we better understand how we let external events determine our self-worth, we can hopefully start to shift our worth more toward things we have control over.
+Self-worth is not an easy thing to develop.
+But when we better understand how we let external events determine our self-worth, we can hopefully start to shift our worth more towards things we have control over.